Fountain Restoration in Tokyo

 The large circular fountain pool is lined with a distinctive pattern of colorful tile that shimmers in the shallow water.
 The central bronze urn is believed to have come from an ancient royal temple where large vessels, usually made of wood, catch and conserve rainwater.
 Its surface is beautifully aged with brilliant shades of orange and green oxidation.

-- Related Projects:
+Related Projects:

 - Graffiti Removal

-- Art Conservation of the World’s Tallest Buddha
+- Dusting the Buddha

-- Sculpture Restoration at the Winfield House
+- Sculpture Restoration in London

-- Sculpture Installation at the US Embassy in Athens
+- Sculpture Installation at in Athens

 - Ceramic Restoration